Paraćin: Economy

 The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):

 Culture

 The town has a Home Museum, a library and a "Pitagora" gallery.
+The Museum of Paraćin was established in 1978 on the site of the historic Ružićeva kuća (Ružić's house).

 Tourism

 The Sisevac excursion place is the most popular excursion sites in the municipality.
-Located in the small village with only 15 inhabitants in 2011, it is located in the structural basin on the Kučaj mountains, at an altitude of 360 m.
+This small village with only 15 inhabitants in 2011 is located in the structural basin on the Kučaj mountains, at an altitude of 360 m.
 Sisevac is surrounded by forests and is the location of the Crnica river spring.
 Due to the favorable microclimate and the natural springs of the mineral water, it was known as the weather spa already in the 14th century.
+Sisevac is also home to the 14th century Sisojevac Monastery, which is protected as a cultural monument of great importance.